Imadra/validating-requests-from-user-registration/README.md

 clienttime differs from real time to more than 3 days url is not starting from http or https, as well as referrer Data written contains apostrophes: ', ''

-And any other validating strategies are done in this repository
+And many other validating strategies are done in this repository